maple pumpkin mochi donuts

 donut batter

 • Pumpkin puree – I used canned pumpkin puree for this recipe.
-If you prefer something that is more homemade, here is a link to a recipe for pumpkin puree from scratch.

 • Cinnamon, cloves and nutmeg – These warm spices add the fall flavors to this dish.
 Feel free to use more or less of these spices.
 You can also choose to leave out one or more spices.